Stripe VS Authorize.Net: Which Is Better?

 Listing all of Stripe’s features would make this article unreadable.
-It’s an enormous ecosystem, with numerous optional features.
+It’s an enormous ecosystem, with numerous optional add-ons.
 Here’s a quick rundown of the main features:

 - Payments: Stripe Checkout is a prebuilt form that you can just drop into your site.
-But if you need something more customizable, Stripe Elements will let you design a form that suits your needs.
+If you need something more customizable, Stripe Elements will let you design a form that suits your needs.
 You can build payments into your website or your mobile app.

 - Connect: Stripe’s Marketplace tools are some of the most robust out there, allowing you to build and manage your platform, including automated payouts to your merchants.
 Connect also facilitates connecting Stripe to other services (such as building native payments into eCommerce software).